 We raise several different kinds of poultry on our farm, all free range or pastured.
 What’s the difference?
 Free range means that the birds have access to the outdoors, but eat a diet consisting mostly of grain.
 Pastured means that the birds live primarily outdoors, and the seeds and insects that they forage comprise a large portion of their diet (but they still receive grain to promote proper development and flavor).
 With careful management, the pastured birds can aerate the ground, improve soil fertility, and reduce the risk of gastrointestinal parasite transmission to our goats, with whom they share the land.

 One of the things that brings people back to our farm time and time again is our fresh eggs!
 We also offer whole frozen chickens, raised on pasture and processed by us on the farm.
 We will be experimenting with various breeds of meat birds in 2022.

 We will have a limited number of turkeys available for purchase in 2022.
 Turkeys will be raised on pasture and processed by us on the farm in time for Thanksgiving.

-We keep a small flock of ducks, mostly because we just enjoy them so much!
+We keep a small flock of ducks, mostly just because we enjoy having them around so much!
+Their eggs also happen to be delicious: larger and richer than chicken eggs.
 They can be seen wandering the farm, keeping the mosquito and black fly populations under control.
-We sell their eggs as table eggs, and we also sell whole frozen duck that we raise on pasture and process ourselves on the farm.
 We are particularly interested in preserving the Cayuga duck breed.
 The Cayuga is a Livestock Conservancy listed breed that is native to New York and has gorgeous greenish black iridescent feathers.

 Interested in purchasing eggs or frozen whole birds?
 Place an order for local pick up!